GENERAL MORPHOLOGY

 The final grade of the course is based 100% on the grade of the written course exams.

-All the above are presented in detail in the Course Guide which is distributed in print to all students and is posted electronically in e-class.
+All the above are presented in detail in the Course Guide, which is distributed in print to all students and is posted electronically in e-class.

 Objective Objectives/Desired Results:

-The purpose of the course is to provide the background knowledge and skills so that the students will be able to study and comprehend various topics on anatomic pathology, internal medicine, oncology, and surgery.
+The purpose of the course is to provide background knowledge and skills so that the students can study and comprehend various topics on anatomic pathology, internal medicine, oncology, and surgery.

-Upon successful completion of the course, the student will be able to:
+Upon successful completion of the course, the student will be able to use the acquired knowledge to:

 General Abilities